 Truth is, I eat this same meal for dinner sometimes because it is so easy to make, filling, and satisfying.
 It’s perfect for those spur of the moment overnights when I just want to get out for one night.
 I just throw the ingredients into my Ursack and take off.

 If you want to save money, time, and produce less trash, skip that Mountain House breakfast and roll your own.
 If you have food allergies, find something else that works similarly.
-Soup for breakfast is the real deal.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Soup for breakfast is the real deal.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.